Narayani-Julia/crwn-clothing-nara/README.md

 + for stripe you need to import backend libraries to work with it in the functions folder:
 - yarn add stripe dotenv

-#netlify cli - like a build server
+#netlify cli - like a build server/ dev server
 - need to cancel your build server in your terminal
 - build: is your yarn start and whatever
 - npm install -g netlify-cli